 With the above rule applied to the example portrait assets from the previous section, the resulting directory listing excerpt becomes

 We’re back to plain files in a single directory while retaining all images and at the same time reducing complexity!
 Mild success.

 When wrapping the above rule with some favourable output formatting for humans, the result is a single Bash script in the following GitHub Gist

 While the above Worx for Me!™ when it comes to batch renaming Google Camera App portraits, you may have an alternative or better way.

 Think this is all rubbish, incomplete, massively overcomplicated, or simply the wrong tool for the job?!
-Feel free to leave a comment or contribute to the GitHub Gist or send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to leave a comment or contribute to the GitHub Gist or reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!